Sex offender registries in the United States: Exclusion zones

 children.
 In a 2007 report, Human Rights Watch identified only four states limiting restrictions to those convicted of sex crimes involving minors.
 The report also found that laws preclude registrants from homeless shelters within restriction areas.
-In 2005, some localities in Florida banned sex offenders from public hurricane shelters during 2005 Atlantic hurricane season.
+In 2005, some localities in Florida banned sex offenders from public hurricane shelters during the 2005 Atlantic hurricane season.
 In 2007, Tampa, Florida's city council considered banning registrants from moving in the city.

 Restrictions may effectively cover entire cities, leaving small "pockets" of allowed places of residency.
 Residency restrictions in California in 2006 covered more than 97% of rental housing area in San Diego County.
 In an attempt to banish registrants from living in communities, localities have built small "pocket parks" to drive registrants out of the area.
 In 2007, journalists reported that registered sex offenders were living under the Julia Tuttle Causeway in Miami, Florida because the state laws and Miami-Dade County ordinances banned them from living elsewhere.
 Encampment of 140 registrants is known as Julia Tuttle Causeway sex offender colony.
 The colony generated international coverage and criticism around the country.
 The colony was disbanded in 2010 when the city found acceptable housing in the area for the registrants, but reports five years later indicated that some registrants were still living on streets or alongside railroad tracks.
 As of 2013 Suffolk County, New York, was faced with a situation where 40 sex offenders were living in two cramped trailers, which were regularly moved between isolated locations around the county by the officials, due to local living restrictions.